 Run or walk around the ballpark in this unique 5K benefiting the Washington State Coalition Against Domestic Violence on July 9 at 9 a.m.
 Register today.

-On May 22, the Mariners and United Way will hold a celebrity softball game at Safeco Field to benefit homeless youth in King County.
-Mariners Hall of Famers Dan Wilson and Jay Buhner will serve as team captains.
-To purchase tickets please visit uwkc.org/softball.
+On May 22, the Mariners and United Way held a celebrity softball game at Safeco Field to benefit homeless youth in King County.
+Mariners Hall of Famers Dan Wilson and Jay Buhner served as team captains.
+For more information, please visit uwkc.org/softball.

 Through Mariners Care, Major League Baseball, and the MLB Players Association, the Commissioner's Community Initiative and MLB & Players Give Back programs provide the opportunity for thousands of children and seniors to attend Seattle Mariners home games through ticket donations to non-profit organizations.
 If you would like to bring your non-profit organization to attend a game at Safeco Field, please submit a formal letter of request on letterhead that includes the approximate size of the group and, if needed, the number of ADA accessible seats required for your group along with your contact information.
 Requests should be received at least 4 weeks prior to the date desired.
 Send your letter of request to: Seattle Mariners, c/o Ticket Donations, P.O.
 Box 4100, Seattle, WA 98194.